microsoft/retina/docs/03-Metrics/plugins/readme.md

 Associated metrics are linked below.
 See [Metrics Configuration](../configuration.md) for info on configuration.

-To run Retina without any plugins, the `CAP_BPF` Linux capability is required for memory locking and for loading/using BPF programs.
+To run Retina without any plugins, the `CAP_BPF` capability (since Linux 5.8) is required for memory locking and for loading/using BPF programs.
 This capability is mandatory.
 If you're using any plugins, ensure that the necessary capabilities for those plugins are also added.
 If a plugin requires `CAP_SYS_ADMIN`, you can substitute it for `CAP_BPF`.

 | Name                    | Description                                                                                                                  | Metrics in Basic Mode                                  | Metrics in Advanced Mode                                  | Development Guide               |
 | ----------------------- | ---------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------ | --------------------------------------------------------- | ------------------------------- |